On our homestead, we have more than one chicken coop.

 If your coop has a way for you to collect eggs from the outside, so much the better.
 But the last thing you want is to have to crawl through dirt and manure to get your eggs.

-So the last thing you should think about for your coop is a chicken roost idea.
-Chickens like to roost; it’s how they sleep, get away from predators, and it lets them stay warm in cool weather because they can group together.
+The last thing you should think about for your coop is a chicken roost area.
+Chickens like to roost.
+It’s how they sleep and get away from predators.
+It also lets them stay warm in cool weather because they can group together.

-If your chicken coop doesn’t have a place for them to roost, you can make one for them out of pretty much anything as long as its wide enough for them.
+If your chicken coop doesn’t have a place for them to roost, you can make one for them out of pretty much anything.
+Just make sure it is wide enough for them.
 We’ve used branches, old broom handles, 2×4 studs, wooden dowels, or pretty much anything else you find around your property as long as it’s safe.

 If you do use an old broom or mop handle, be sure to screw it down so it can’t move, otherwise your chickens will have a hard time balancing.
 Similarly, branches make great, natural roosts, but make sure they’re solid so your chickens won’t fall off.